11 Reasons Your Portable AC Fills with Water Too Quickly

 The air that is cooled by your portable AC is delivered to the living space after it has gone through an air filter.
 Filter blocks dust and debris from the air.

 Your portable AC filter has to be cleaned after specific hours of cooling operation.
-How much is that duration depends on the quality of air that passes through it.
+This duration depends on the quality of air that passes through it.

 One of the causes why your portable AC keeps filling up is a dirty filter.